Internships are a component of experiential learning that offer students the opportunity to explore career options and gain real world experience.

 - There is routine feedback by the experienced supervisor.

-- The U.S. Department of Labor’s Fair Labor Standards Act includes a six factor criteria list to evaluate whether or not an internship can be unpaid.
-The UCI Career Center uses the list as the basis for determining if we will accept an unpaid internship posted on our website, ZotLink.
+- The U.S. Department of Labor’s Fair Labor Standards Act include a six factor criteria list to evaluate whether or not an internship can be unpaid.
+The UCI Division of Career Pathways uses the list as the basis for determining if we will accept an unpaid internship posted on Handshake.

 - Please note, requiring academic credit for an internship does not relieve the employer of the responsibility to abide by federal labor laws set forth by the Fair Labor Standards Act.
 Academic credit and compensation for work are not synonymous or interchangeable.

-- The UCI Career Center does not accept unpaid internships in the following categories: sales, administrative support, reception, customer service, graphic design, and anything related to computer support or programming, or internships that are 100% virtual.
+- The UCI Division of Career Pathways does not accept unpaid internships in the following categories: sales, administrative support, reception, customer service, graphic design, and anything related to computer support or programming, or internships that are 100% virtual.

 - Position Type – the same position should not be listed as both paid or unpaid.

-- Duration – How long will the internship last.
-This can be a number of weeks, months, a season, or time frame.
-An acceptable answer may be 12 weeks, 3 months, Spring quarter, or April – June.
+- Duration – How long will the internship last?
+This can be a number of weeks, months, a season, or specific time frame.
+An acceptable answer may be 12 weeks, 3 months, spring quarter, or April – June.

 - Qualifications – What skills and abilities should the candidate possess?